MSFT-GRRojas/OfficeDocs-SharePoint/migration/mm-faqs.md

 Answer:    Microsoft multi-factor authentication is supported; however third party multi-factor authentication is not.

 **Question:** Can I manually assign a task to a migration agent I have set up?</br>
-Answer:   No. Migration Manager does it for you by automatically distributing tasks to the next available agent.
-However coming soon, if you want to target migration tasks to a group of agents, you will be able to do so.
+Answer:   Yes.
+Migration Manager tasks can be assigned to individual agents or Agent Groups.

 **Question:** Where are local Migration Manager logs stored?</br>
 Answer: The logs are stored here:  `C:\Users\<Username>\AppData\Roaming\Microsoft\SPMigration`.
+You can also designate a specific folder for your logs.

 **Question:** Can I rename my temporary working folder?</br>
 Answer: Yes.
 By default the name of the folder is `%appdata%\Microsoft\SPMigration`.
 However through the Migration Manager UI, you can configure the physical location of the folder where logs and reports are stored on the agent's machine.
 You can also see the available disc space so you can choose a drive that has enough storage before starting your migration.